kubernetes/ingress-nginx/docs/user-guide/tls.md

 NGINX provides the option to configure a server as a catch-all with [server_name](http://nginx.org/en/docs/http/server_names.html) for requests that do not match any of the configured server names.
 This configuration works without issues for HTTP traffic.
 In case of HTTPS, NGINX requires a certificate.
 For this reason the Ingress controller provides the flag `--default-ssl-certificate`.
-The secret behind this flag contains the default certificate to be used in the mentioned scenario.
-If this flag is not provided NGINX will use a self signed certificate.
+The secret referred to by this flag contains the default certificate to be used when accessing the catch-all server.
+If this flag is not provided NGINX will use a self-signed certificate.

+For instance, if you have a TLS secret `foo-tls` in the `default` namespace, add `--default-ssl-certificate=default/foo-tls` in the `nginx-controller` deployment.

 Running without the flag `--default-ssl-certificate`: